• Skip to primary navigation

 a white plate with cooked brussels sprouts in sauce

-Big flavor sticky and healthy Asian brussels sprouts without oil
+Big flavor sticky maple vegan Brussels sprouts without oil

-• Quick and easy to make - ready in about 15 minutes, the longest part is preparation
+• This simple recipe is quick and easy to make using simple ingredients - ready in about 15 minutes, the longest part is the preparation

-• Dietary friendly - vegan, gluten-free, corn-free, soy-free* and WFPB no oil, making them low-fat.
+• Dietary friendly - vegan, gluten-free, soy-free* and no oil, making them low-fat.

-• A great way to get the fussiest eaters to enjoy brussels sprouts,
+• A great way to get the fussiest eaters to enjoy Brussels sprouts which can be fun, they are like mini cabbages.

 brussels sprouts, tomato paste, chilli, garlic, onion, tamari sauce, maple syrup, Chinese cooking wine, corn starch in bowls